Potent opioid carfentanil ‘likely’ detected in N.S. street drugs: chief medical officer

 Many of those deaths are through abuse of prescription drugs, sometimes combined with alcohol, but four were caused by the arrival of fentanyl in the province’s street drug trade, he added.

-Strang said carfentanil, about 100 times more powerful than fentanyl, is simply the latest arrival to an already worrying mix.
+Strang said carfentanil, about 100 times more powerful than fentanyl, would simply be the latest arrival to an already worrying mix.

-Diane Bailey, executive director of Mainline Needle Exchange in Halifax, said in an interview she and other outreach workers spent more time warning street drug users on Friday about the dangers of opioids after they heard of the arrival of carfentanil.
+Diane Bailey, executive director of Mainline Needle Exchange in Halifax, said in an interview she and other outreach workers spent more time warning street drug users on Friday about the dangers of opioids after they heard carfentanil had apparently arrived.

 “We were informing them it’s not just in opiates, it could be in marijuana, it could be in cocaine.
 We were spending a significant amount of time out on the street today trying to get this information out,” she said.